Manuel Margot Player Props: Rays vs. Red Sox

-Manuel Margot -- 0-for-3 in his last game -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Garrett Whitlock on the hill, on April 11 at 6:40 PM ET.
+Manuel Margot -- 0-for-0 in his most recent game -- will be in action for the Tampa Bay Rays versus the Boston Red Sox, with Chris Sale on the hill, on April 12 at 6:40 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Red Sox.

 Manuel Margot Game Info & Props vs. the Red Sox